UseWebPlatform/motto-UseWebPlatform/README.md

 Use universal the [Web Platform](https://www.w3.org/standards/) primitives with motto-in-hashtag-form #UseWebPlatform, extended motto [#UseThePlatform](https://www.polymer-project.org/about).

+## 0. Drop any frameworks

+Drop any frameworks (Angular, jQuery, React, Vue, etc.) for their bad performance, check out the [HNPWA](https://hnpwa.com) apps.

 ## 1. Web Components

 [Web Components](https://www.webcomponents.org/introduction) are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.